 Options can also be used to hedge uncertain exposures.
 The maximum cost will be the premium paid for the option.
 Options can be structured in many ways to assist the customer in the management of foreign exchange exposures.

 The products chosen by the customer would be expected to reflect a combination of the customer’s attitude to risk, overall exposure management objectives and broad view on the future movements of the foreign exchange market.

-This information is not intended as a substitute to you assessing whether a particular product is suitable for you and obtaining your own financial advice.
-For further explanation of product features, please speak to one of our dealers.
+This information is not intended to lead the customer to assess whether a particular product is suitable or not, as the customer should have their own financial opinion.
+For further explanation of the product features, please contact our sales team.